 April 5, 2024

 The BOIR aims to shed light on criminal activities that threaten national security, fair business competition, and our financial system.
-The reporting system is designed to be simple and minimize burdens on small business owners.
+The reporting system is designed to minimize the burden on small business owners.

 The BOIR provides information about the ultimate owners or controllers of companies.
-It helps track beneficial ownership, which includes details about the entity, its beneficial owners, and, in certain cases, its company applicants.
+It helps track beneficial ownership, which includes details about the entity, its beneficial owners, and, in certain cases, information regarding the person who actually filed formation documents with the state.

 Civil Penalties: Companies that do not submit the required BOIR or provide false information may face civil penalties.
 These penalties can be substantial and may vary based on the severity of the violation.